ScreamingHawk/cosmos-influence-bot/README.md

 This software is provided under the [MIT License](https://tldrlegal.com/license/mit-license) so it's free to use so long as you give me credit.

 To support the project you can donate some ether to `0x455fef5aeCACcd3a43A4BCe2c303392E10f22C63`.

+## Licensing

+Due to an updating in licensing, updates to Cosmos will no longer be pushed to this repo.

+This repository remains open as an informational resource under the MIT license applied at the time of development.